 Prior to December 22, 2017, when the Tax Cuts and Jobs Act (TCJA) was signed into law, Section 162(m) of the Internal Revenue Code generally disallowed a tax deduction to publicly held companies for compensation paid to certain executive officers in excess of \$1 million per officer in any year that did not qualify as performance-based.
 Under the TCJA, the performance-based exception has been repealed.
 Additionally, once an executive is subject to the limit in one year, the executive will be subject to the limit in all future years.
 The new rules generally apply to taxable years beginning after December 31, 2017, but do not apply to remuneration provided pursuant to a written binding contract in effect on November 2, 2017 that is not modified in any material respect after that date.
-In connection with fiscal year 2019 compensation decisions, the Committee considered the potential tax deductibility of executive compensation under Section 162(m), while also delivering competitive levels and forms of compensation.
+In connection with fiscal year 2020 compensation decisions, while the Committee considered the potential tax deductibility of executive compensation under Section 162(m), the Committee also considered delivering competitive levels and forms of compensation.
+The Committee reserves the right to establish compensation arrangements that may not be fully tax deductible under applicable tax laws.